 *Each set lasts one to two weeks.

 Similar to other types of orthodontic treatments, you can expect to use a retainer to keep your teeth from shifting back to their original positions.
-Retainers can either be removable or cemented to your teeth, and tend to cost roughly $150–$450 per set.
+Retainers can either be removable or cemented to your teeth, and retainers typically cost about $475 per set.

 Your orthodontist will introduce different types of retainers to you and explain their pros and cons.
 They’ll also advise you about how long you’ll need to be wearing your retainers for each day.